 You’ll love this 75-minute walking tour about Philly food favorites like cheesesteaks, hoagies and pretzels and the vibrant Reading Terminal Market where they’re sold.
 Leaves from the Market info desk, 12th and Filbert sts., at 10 a.m. every Wed. and Sat.
-(Group private tours also available).
+(Group private tours are also available at other days and times).
 Only $15.95.
-Click here to sign up for spring tours or here to book tours occurring on or after May 29.
+Click here or call 800-838-3006 for reservations (required).

 The affordable Philly food tour led by the author of the definitive "Great Philly Cheesesteak Book"!

 Recession-busting Philly Travel Tips

 from the Owner of Philly’s Most Affordable Food Tour